The Assassin (2015 film): Production

 The film received several subsidies from the Taiwanese government: in 2005 of NT$15 million (US$501,000), in 2008 of NT$80 million (US$2.67 million) and in 2010 of NT$20 million (US$668,000).
 However, over the production, Hou encountered various budget problems; thus more than half of the film's final budget came from China, a first for Hou.
 As of September 2012, its budget was CN¥90 million (US$14.9 million).

-The film was filmed in several places in China, mainly in Hubei province, Inner Mongolia and north-eastern China.
+The film was filmed in several places in China, mainly in Hubei, Inner Mongolia and northeast China.
 Hou recalled that he was "blown away" when he saw "those silver birch forests and lakes: it was like being transported into a Chinese classical painting."

 Release

 The first press conference of The Assassin since its Cannes premiere was held in Shanghai on 16 June 2015, where Hou and the film's cast discussed their Cannes experience and their upcoming promotional activities for the film.

 The film premiered in Beijing on 23 August 2015, ahead of its nationwide release on 27 August 2015.
 For its American release, the film's distribution rights were acquired by independent distribution company Well Go USA Entertainment on 11 May 2015, and the film was released on 16 October 2015.